7timescode/rpi5-k8s-node-bootstrapper/README.md

 A collection of scripts to help bootstrap Raspberry Pi 5s as k8s nodes.

 ## Motivation
-When provisioning my Raspberry Pi 5s as k8s nodes, I had to do a fair amount of back and forth when figuring out what to include or not.
+When provisioning my Raspberry Pi 5s as Kubernetes nodes, I had to do a fair amount of back and forth when figuring out what to include or not.
 This is what I came up with, hopefully it might be useful for someone.

 ### Why not use Raspberry Pi Imager?